 We found 4 neurologists near Paris, TX.

-Dr. Peter Edenhoffer's area of specialization is neurology (brain & spinal cord disease).
-Dr. Edenhoffer has received a 4.0 out of 5 star rating by his patients.
-His clinical interests include nerve conduction study (NCS), dizziness and vertigo, and carotid ultrasound.
-He is an in-network provider for Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
-Dr. Edenhoffer studied medicine at Semmelweis University Faculty of Medicine.
+Dr. Peter Edenhoffer is a neurology (brain & spinal cord disease) specialist.
+These areas are among his clinical interests: nerve conduction study (NCS), dizziness and vertigo, and carotid ultrasound.
+Patients rated Dr. Edenhoffer highly, giving him an average of 4.0 stars out of 5.
+He honors Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
+He attended medical school at Semmelweis University Faculty of Medicine.

 Clinical interests: Stroke, Seizure, Nerve Conduction Studies, Headache, Dizziness, Dementia, Carotid Ultrasound, Botox

-Dr. Sunil Thummala specializes in neurology (brain & spinal cord disease).
-He is professionally affiliated with Baylor University Medical Center.
-Dr. Thummala is a graduate of Kakatiya Medical College.
+Dr. Sunil Thummala is a medical specialist in neurology (brain & spinal cord disease).
+He graduated from Kakatiya Medical College.
+Dr. Thummala is professionally affiliated with Baylor University Medical Center.

 Conditions / Treatments

 Years Since Graduation

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)